-- At registration, each pushcart will be provided with three adhesive identification panels (300mm x 300mm) with their competition number on it. - One of these identification sticker must be attached to a 300mm x 300mm panel on the front of the pushcart, whilst the other stickers must be attached to a 300mm x 300mm panel on the left and right hand side of the pushcart. - Number panels must not constitute a danger to pusher or driver. - Provision may need to be made for the display of sponsor panels.
+- At registration, each team will be provided with three adhesive competition numbers, each 150mm x 150mm in size. - Number panels must be attached to the pushcart and visible from the front, left hand side AND right hand sides of the pushcart - Number panels must not constitute a danger to pusher or driver.